mnentwig/STDFoo/README.md

 Intended for very large datasets from multiple files.

-Output data is organized "column-major" (column=testitem/binning) so that any item of interest can be retrieved with near-optimal speed (=loading one binary file).
+Output data is organized "column-major" (column=testitem/binning for all DUTs) so that any item of interest can be retrieved with near-optimal speed (=loading a binary file that contains only the test item for all DUTs).

 * used STDF fields are *PIR* (insertion), *PTR* (individual test data), *PRR* (results/binning).
 All other records are skipped
 * pure C++, needs only a recent compiler e.g. from MinGW, no libraries required except libz.
-* Fast: Essentially as fast as uncompressing the input file (multi threaded).
+* Fast: Essentially as fast as uncompressing the input file (uncompressing is the bottleneck, other work is multithreaded).
+* Quick: Startup overhead is minimal (native executable), equally well suited for a large number of small jobs or a few big ones.
-* Scalable: processing time scales linearly with file size, constant memory
+* Scalable: processing time scales linearly with file size, constant small memory footprint
 * compatible/future-proof: Compiles with -std=(c++11, c++17, c++20, c++23)
 * "Simple and stupid", both usage and build process
 * Use of Octave end is optional.